fenlogic/IDE_trial/README.md

 In this repository you will find the state of the project as I left it.
 It was NOT written for publication, nor have I done any post cleaning.
 (So you can see how my code looks like if I write for myself :-)

+If you want to pick up this project I am happy to answer questions.
+I might be able to find one or two spare PCBs.